demisto/content/Packs/CortexAttackSurfaceManagement/README.md

 #### Cortex ASM - Remediation Confirmation Scan

-A playbook that creates a ASM Remediation Confirmation Scan using an existing service ID, if the scan does not already exist; then polls for results of a scan.
+A playbook that creates an ASM Remediation Confirmation Scan using an existing service ID, if the scan does not already exist;.
+It then polls for results of a scan.

 ![Cortex ASM - Remediation Confirmation Scan](https://raw.githubusercontent.com/demisto/content/master/Packs/CortexAttackSurfaceManagement/doc_files/Cortex_ASM_-_Remediation_Confirmation_Scan.png)
 #### Cortex ASM - Remediation Guidance